rkjbnz/fast_food/README.md

 # Fast Food

-Fast Food is a way to easily setup a fresh server with a complete Rails stack.
+Fast Food is a way to easily setup a fresh server with a complete Rails stack and deploy your application.

 It installs Ruby, Git, MySql, Apache, Passenger and Imagemagick.